What sparked your passion for healthy food and living?

 I’ve always believed that what goes on your body is as important as what you put inside it, which is why we launched our own collection of natural, organic Bamford bath and body products.
 The same goes for your home: conventional cleaning products are highly toxic and not only bad for your health but extremely damaging for the environment.
 Our Daylesford home cleaning products are made from entirely natural, environmentally-kind ingredients and are one of our best-selling ranges in store.

-What do you believe is the best way to instill a love of healthy food in children?
+What do you believe is the best way to instil a love of healthy food in children?

 I think that one of the best ways to get children interested in healthy food is to involve them in the growing process.
 I love planting seeds with my grandchildren and for us to walk around the kitchen garden watching everything grow.
 I don’t think I’ve met a child who would refuse fresh peas from the pod or freshly-picked Alpine strawberries.